microsoft/pxt-adafruit/docs/courses/maker/general/maker-tools-techniques.md

 ![Cutting shears and box cutters](/static/courses/maker/general/maker-tools-techniques/shears-cutters.jpg) _Cardboard cutting shears and box cutters_

-**Masking tape, duct tape, or clear packing tape**: It’s very handy to have different types of tape on hand.
-You should not apply hot glue to the Circuit Playground Express, but a loop of tape on the back is often all you need to secure the device.
+### Masking tape, duct tape, or clear packing tape

+It’s very handy to have different types of tape on hand.
+You should not apply hot glue to the @boardname@, but a loop of tape on the back is often all you need to secure the device.
 Masking tape is also great for wrapping around servo motors because you can then hot glue them and have an easier time getting them free of the glue.

 Some of my favorites include: